Sustainability

 No-smoking strategies

-At the Sapporo Group, in 2019 we began closing smoking areas on Swan Day (the 22nd day of every month; Swan Day is a monthly no-smoking day promoted by the Tobacco Control Medical-Dental Research Network); we have also resolved to implement a smoking ban during working hours at our business companies from January 2022.
-To begin with, since July 2020 smoking has been banned during working hours at the Sapporo Group Head Office building; since January 2021, smoking has been banned in company cars used by our sales departments.
-Our goal is a gradual implementation of no-smoking measures across all our workplaces.
+In 2019, we began closing smoking areas on Swan Day (the 22nd day of every month; Swan Day is a monthly no-smoking day promoted by the Tobacco Control Medical-Dental Research Network).
+We have also implemented a smoking ban during working hours at our business companies since January 2022.
+Smoking areas were eliminated in the Sapporo Group Head Office building in July 2020, and company cars used by our sales departments became smoke-free in January 2021.

-Since 2019, the Sapporo Breweries Health Insurance Society has provided fully subsidized online smoking cessation programs.
-Participants in online smoking cessation increased by 3.8 times in 2020 compared to 2019.
-In 2021, a new program was added to the online smoking cessation program to make it fully subsidized, and a new cashback program for smoking cessation outpatient was launched to strengthen smoking cessation efforts.
+The Sapporo Beer Health Insurance Association offers fully subsidized online smoking cessation programs to those who wish to participate.
+A new online smoking cessation program was added in 2021 to be fully subsidized, and a new cashback program for smoking cessation outpatient was launched to strengthen smoking cessation efforts.

 Improving health literacy through e-learning